 - Danger alert.
 Dogs can warn their handlers about strangers, suspicious sounds or smells, upcoming panic attacks, etc.;

 - Guiding job.
 Sometimes, people who take specific medications for depression, anxiety, and other mental problems can become disoriented and even get lost easily.
 That’s where a PSD is very helpful.
-They are able to walk the person to a safe place (in case there any potential danger), find their relatives or close friends, or even help to find their own house;
+They are able to walk the person to a safe place (in case there is any potential danger), find their relatives or close friends, or even help to find their own house;

 - Balance keepers.
-Some psychiatric disabilities that substantially limits one or more major life activities in a person may be treated only with serious tranquilizers, so they do not feel very confident while walking.
+Some psychiatric disabilities that substantially limit one or more major life activities in a person may be treated only with serious tranquilizers, so they do not feel very confident while walking.
 A PSD can assist their handlers in this situation as well;

 - PSD can stop obsessive-compulsive behavior and assist them in staying present in this reality.
-If the dog owner starts to zone out or to do something harmful, a dog’s main task is to stop it and distract them from the activity.
+If the dog owner starts to zone out or do something harmful, a dog’s main task is to stop it and distract them from the activity.

 In order to get a service dog (a psychiatric service dog), the person has to have one of the following disabilities: